 Internal Rate of Return is another method of evaluating cash flows, however it is not as robust as NPV.
 IRR can be defined as the cost of capital that will cause the NPV of a stream of cash flows to be $0.
-This seems to suggest that a higher IRR is to be desired.
+This seems to suggest that a higher rate of return IRR is to be desired.
 However, IRR is only reliable in cases where a net negative outflow occurs in the first, or "zero" period.

 Many projects require additional investment in subsquent periods causing negative net cash flows.
 When this occurs there is actually more than one IRR making this an unreliable measurement to evaluate projects with.